 Needs Replacement:

-If your fire alarm keeps flashing red light unusually it might have gone broken.
+If your fire alarm keeps flashing a red light unusually it might have gone broken.
 Or, it may need an upgrade.

 Fire alarms can last about 10 years.
 After that, they pass the expiration date and fail to perform properly.
 So if your fire alarm is 10 years old, it’s time to get a new replacement.